 As a leader in the shipping industry, we are committed to making sustainability a priority — this is the foundation of our Global Commitment Program, which reflects our dedication to the environment, safety, and community and the development of best practices in ESG (Environmental, Social and Governance).
-The program includes protecting the environment and wildlife in the communities in which we operate by investing in equipment that is more efficient and reducing emissions.
+The program includes protecting the environment and wildlife in the communities in which we operate.
+GCT continues to demonstrate our responsible stewardship through innovation, densifying our existing footprints, improving our energy efficiency, investing in more efficient equipment, and decreasing overall emissions.
 It also means promoting local economic growth and positive impacts in the community, supporting meaningful partnerships with Indigenous Peoples and communities, and providing a safe and equitable workplace for our employees, stakeholders, and customers.

+Our Global Commitment ensures we challenge ourselves to continuously improve our environmental performance at every terminal, going beyond levels set by regulators.
 In 2014, GCT joined Green Marine, an environmental certification program for the North American Marine Industry.
-Our Global Commitment ensures we challenge ourselves to continuously improve our environmental performance at every terminal, going beyond levels set by regulators.
 As we continue to lead our industry to operate more sustainably, in 2018, GCT Canada also became a Climate Smart certified business and has reduced absolute emissions by 14% since 2014.
+And in 2021, GCT USA became a Climate Smart certified business and has reduced absolute emissions by 20% since a 2015 baseline.

 But we can’t do this alone.
 GCT’s collaboration with customers, port authorities, industry, community associations, Indigenous Peoples and communities, vendors, and suppliers, is what sets us apart from our peers and competitors.
 We don’t just implement new procedures within our facilities; we challenge our partners and customers to similarly improve their practices.